PC Rewire / Source Nexus

-It is important to note that the sample rate/bit depth you choose MUST match the sample rate and bit depth of your DAW project settings.
+The Sample rate/Bit depth you choose MUST match the sample rate and bit depth of your DAW project settings.

 If you wish to send multi-channel audio from BaseHead into your DAW, you will need to select how many channels of audio to handle, otherwise we recommend simply to select 2 channel, 48000Hz, 24bit and make sure your DAW is also set to 48000Hz/24bit